Penenden Heath: History

-However during this time the heath was also used for recreation and was the venue for at least two early examples of county level cricket matches.
-Between 31 August and 2 September 1795, a team from Kent played England on the heath with England winning by five wickets.
-Later, on 20 July 1807, "All England" again played Kent at Penenden, with the county winning by 162 runs.
+The heath was also used for recreation.
+By the end of the 18th century, cricket was being played on the heath and it was the venue for at least two early examples of county-level matches.
+Kent sides played against England XIs on the heath in both 1795 and 1807.

 During the 19th century the heath was slowly enveloped by the growth of the town of Maidstone, becoming a residential area at the junction of the main routes to Sittingbourne and Boxley.
 Following landscaping, the heath was presented to the people of Maidstone by the Earl of Romney in 1882 for use as a recreation ground.

-Penenden Trial
+Penenden trial

-Odo de Bayeux was previously earl of Kent and the primary landowner of the region subsequent to his half-brother William the Conqueror's invasion of England in 1066.
-Several years after the invasion in 1070, Archbishop Lanfranc succeeded to the see of Canterbury and requested an inquiry into the activities of Odo (and Lanfranc's predecessor, Stigand) who had allegedly defrauded the Church (and possibly the Crown) during his tenure as Earl of Kent.
+Odo de Bayeux was previously Earl of Kent and the primary landowner of the region after his half-brother William the Conqueror's invasion of England in 1066.
+In 1070, Archbishop Lanfranc succeeded to the see of Canterbury and requested an inquiry into the activities of Odo (and Lanfranc's predecessor, Stigand) who had allegedly defrauded the Church (and possibly the Crown) during his tenure as Earl of Kent.

-Lanfranc demanded that the matter should be settled by the nobles of Kent and William I ordered that an assembly be formed at Penenden heath [sic] for the purpose.
+Lanfranc demanded that the matter should be settled by the nobles of Kent and William I ordered that an assembly be formed at Penenden Heath for the purpose.

 Various prominent figures in the country at the time were called including Geoffrey de Montbray bishop of Coutances (who represented the King), Lanfranc (for the Church), Odo de Bayeux (defending himself), Arnost bishop of Rochester, Æthelric II bishop of Chichester (an elderly bishop regarded as the authority on the laws of the realm), Richard de Tunibridge, Hugh de Montfort, William de Arsic, Hamo Vicecomes and many others.

 Precisely when the inquiry was held is unclear although many historians have determined it to be between 1075 and 1077.
 The trial itself lasted three days and ended in the partial recovery of properties for the church from Odo and others.